ohthehugemanatee/dcon-nashville-prenote/presentation.md

 Well I got friends in low basements

-Where the admins lurk
+Where cron runs backups

-And a cron takes a backup every day
+And all the devops and admins play

 So we’ll be okay!

 Now I’ve been to some nerdy places

-But that server room’s a geek oasis
+But that server room is a geek oasis
 Oh, I’ve got friends in low basements